chaosweasl/cognify/CONTRIBUTING.md

 3. Fill in required Supabase variables (or use a throwaway Supabase project for testing)
 4. Start dev server: `pnpm dev`

-Note: The codebase relies on Supabase and certain DB schemas; consider mocking or using test data scripts in `scripts/` for isolated UI work.

 ## Pull request process

 1. Create a clear, focused branch: `git checkout -b feat/description`